nus-cs2103-AY2021S1/tp/docs/UserGuide.md

 Format: `edit INDEX [q/QUESTION] [a/ANSWER] [c/CATEGORY] [n/NOTE] [r/RATING] [d/DIAGRAM] [t/TAG]...`

+* Refer to [common input fields](#Common-Input-fields) on what the different fields are and how to specify them.
 * Edits the flashcard at the specified INDEX.
-* The index refers to the index number shown in the displayed flashcard list.
+The INDEX refers to the index number shown in the displayed flashcard list.
-* The index **must be a positive integer greater than 0**. eg. 1, 2, 3, …
 * Although all fields are optional, a minimum of one field has to be given.
-* Specifying empty values to note, rating, tag or diagram eg. `r/` will remove the corresponding field in the flashcard.
+* Specifying empty values to NOTE, RATING, TAG or DIAGRAM eg. `r/` will remove the corresponding field in the flashcard.
-* Although question, answer and category are optional values, you are not allowed to specify an empty value to those attributes once the prefix is declared e.g. `c/` is not allowed and will not remove category.
+* Although QUESTION, ANSWER and CATEGORY are optional values, you are not allowed to specify an empty value to those attributes once the prefix is declared e.g. `c/` is not allowed and will not remove category.

 Examples: